tflori/angular-translator/docs/index.md

 > My configuration seems to be ignored after upgrade.

-May be you copied your previous config.
+Maybe you copied your previous config.
 The parameters have changed: defaultLang - defaultLanguage, providedLangs - providedLanguages, detectLanguageOnStart - detectLanguage.

 ## The Main Classes